 The Best Money Market Accounts

-You’ll find every bank on this list pays well above those rates.
+You’ll find every bank on this list pays well above the FDIC average rates I just shared.
 In fact, each bank pays several times more than national average rates.

 What’s more, you can open an account with as little as $100.
 The CIT Bank Money Market Account isn’t available as an IRA, but it is for custodial accounts.